33 Representing Addition and Subtraction

 A little harder

-• A matching answer page for the question they have written.
-Use the Bonds of 10: Representing Addition Thinkboard activity board as a template for the answer page.
+• Record the answer on the back.
+Use the Bonds of 5: Representing Addition Thinkboard activity board as a template.

 Progression